 I love stuffed peppers but if you’ve ever made them, the stuffing process can be rather annoying.
 I never seem to find peppers that want to stand up and cooperate while I’m trying to stuff them.

-Well, this recipe takes all of that struggle out of the equation.
-Instead it is a one pot meal that gives you the same great taste of stuffed peppers without all of the extra work.
+This recipe takes all of that struggle out of the equation.
+It is a one-pot meal that gives you the same great taste of stuffed peppers without all of the extra work.

 Are you a cheese lover?
 If so, then you are probably going to love this recipe.
 It would make a tasty snack, a light lunch or dinner, or even a great appetizer.